 Cathy Beattie works in Ford's VSO Option Development department.
 Work Truck spoke with Beattie and with Bill Chew, VSO engineering supervisor.
 Beattie takes customer requests, and Chew makes sure the modifications requested by fleet customers will actually work.

 Our first questions delved into the reasons for down- or up-rating a particular chassis model's GVWR.
+Do you know what happens if you go over your GVWR?
+Trucks were only meant to carry so much weight before failture.
 Up-rating is usually requested for a simple reason.
 Purchasers want as much GVW as they can get and are willing to pay for the upgraded chassis components that will deliver it.

 Occasionally, however, purchasers want to up-rate a vehicle because, particularly in the case of multi-passenger vehicles such as shuttle buses, going to a higher GVW means that certain federal requirements no longer apply.